-- A. To record OpGen's estimated transaction costs, such as legal, audit, advisory fees and transactional fees that were not incurred as of June 30, 2019. - B. To record the Curetis Business's estimated transaction costs, such as legal, audit, advisory fees and transactional fees that were not incurred as of June 30, 2019. - C. To eliminate the Curetis Business' common stock, historical paid-in-capital, accumulated other comprehensive loss, and accumulated deficit balances. - D. To reflect potential shares to be issued at closing of the business combination.
-Under the Implementation Agreement, OpGen will issue, as the sole consideration, 2,662,564 shares of common stock, less the number of shares of common stock the issuance of which shall be reserved by OpGen in connection with (a) its assumption of the 2016 Stock Option Plan, (b) any future issuance of shares of common stock under the PSOP, and (c) shares of common stock reserved for future issuance upon the conversion, if any, of the Curetis Convertible Notes. - E. To reflect the fair value of consideration transferred as part of the business combination in excess of the net assets acquired by OpGen.
-The Curetis Business's intangible assets have not yet been determined and, therefore, the allocation of the purchase price in excess of the Curetis Business's net assets is shown entirely as goodwill.
-Separately identifiable intangible assets may be determined to exist that may require amortization expense to be recognized in future periods. - F. To reflect transaction costs incurred by OpGen and the Curetis Business during the six months ended June 30, 2019. - G. To record the receipt of \$9,378,902 in gross proceeds, \$8,315,000 estimated net proceeds, in cash for the issuance of 2,590,170 units and 2,109,830 pre-funded units in a public offering, based on an offering price of \$2.00 per unit and \$1.99 per pre-funded unit. - H. To record retention payments to be made to OpGen executives with change in control.
+- A. To record OpGen's estimated transaction costs, such as legal, audit, advisory fees and transactional fees that were not incurred as of June 30, 2019. - B. To record the Curetis Business's estimated transaction costs, such as legal, audit, advisory fees and transactional fees that were not incurred as of June 30, 2019. - C. To eliminate OpGen's historical paid-in-capital, accumulated other comprehensive loss, and accumulated deficit balances. - D. To reflect the fair value of the number of shares of the combined company to be owned by OpGen's stockholders, other than Curetis N.V. - E. To transfer the pre-business combination par value of common stock held by Curetis N.V. from common stock to paid in capital. - F. To reflect shares to be issued to Curetis N.V. at closing of the business combination, excluding potential shares the issuance of which shall be reserved by OpGen in connection with (a) its assumption of the 2016 Stock Option Plan, (b) any future issuance of shares of common stock under the PSOP, and (c) shares of common stock reserved for future issuance upon the conversion, if any, of the Curetis Convertible Notes. - G. To reflect the par value of OpGen's remaining stock post-business combination. - H. To reflect the fair value of OpGen's remaining stock post-business combination in excess of the net assets acquired by Curetis Business.
+OpGen's intangible assets have not yet been determined and, therefore, the allocation of the purchase price in excess of OpGen's net assets is shown entirely as goodwill.
+Separately identifiable intangible assets may be determined to exist that may require amortization expense to be recognized in future periods. - I. To reflect transaction costs incurred by OpGen and the Curetis Business during the six months ended June 30, 2019. - J. To record the receipt of \$10,000,000 in gross proceeds, \$8,894,000 estimated net proceeds, in cash for the issuance of 1,526,717 units in a public offering (2,408,985 shares of common stock will be outstanding following such offering assuming the underwriter does not exercise its option to purchase additional shares), based on an assumed offering price of \$6.55 per unit, equal to the closing price of OpGen's common stock on October 9, 2019.
+Assuming the amount of gross proceeds to be raised remains \$10,000,000, note that a \$1.00 per unit increase or decrease in the final offering price of units results in a 202,214 decrease or a 275,084 increase, respectively, in the number of units issued.
+The Implementation Agreement requires the completion of an equity offering of at least \$10,000,000.
+Note that each \$500,000 increase or decrease in the final gross proceeds results in a 76,335 increase or decrease in the number of units issued, respectively, based on an assumed offering price of \$6.55 per unit, equal to the closing price of OpGen's common stock on October 9, 2019.
+Assumes that no pre-funded units are sold. - K. To record retention payments to be made to OpGen executives with change in control.